vania020/wro2025-robotek/models/vehicle_base/README.md

 ![Vehicle Base](./vehicle_base.png)

-**Description:**
-Main platform that supports all the modules of the robot, including the Raspberry Pi, LiDAR, and camera housings.
-It is designed to provide mechanical stability and enough space for cable routing and component placement.
+This is the main platform that supports all the modules of the robot, including the Raspberry Pi, LiDAR, and camera housings.
+It is designed to provide mechanical stability and enough space for cable routing and component placement and was printed in MDF.

 **Model Details**
 - Format: `.stl` (Fusion 360 export)